Dirty Boots: Finding the ‘Clotilda’

 While identifying the wreckage of slave ships doesn’t resolve this problem, since manifests and other records wouldn’t have been left on the vessels, this discovery does something important: it proves and formalizes the existence of a ship and a voyage that cannot be documented through official records from the time.
 In addition to the family-history road blocks in census records, the absence of records about illegal slaving voyages can mean that one’s ancestors never officially arrived— which is absurd.
 Identifying the waterlogged remains of an illegal slave ship is not, as some might claim, dredging up unwanted history; it is further acknowledgment of slavers’ inhumane and dehumanizing methods by turning myth into truth.
 Yes, this ship did exist, and it was hidden because it was evidence of a crime.

 Carving kernels of truth out of the shells of myth means doing a good deal of thankless, often ignored work.
 It can mean spending hundreds of hours sifting through records to find that one tiny mention that points to the correct path.
 It can mean traveling, searching, and interviewing in inhospitable conditions, where locals can’t or won’t help and where landscapes have changed.
 It can mean devoting years of one’s life to a quest for an under appreciated treasure.
-Most Americans will pass by the news this discovery without so much as glancing up, but that doesn’t diminish its significance.
+Most Americans will pass by the news of this discovery without so much as glancing up, but that doesn’t diminish its significance.